artjolameli/SetGame-ConcentrationGame/README.md

+Demo of the app can be found by clicking this link: https://youtu.be/HC0ZRlA83zs
 # Set Game
 Set (stylized as SET) is a real-time card game designed by Marsha Falco in 1974 and published by Set Enterprises in 1991.
 The deck consists of 81 unique cards that vary in four features across three possibilities for each kind of feature: number of shapes (one, two, or three), shape (diamond, squiggle, oval), shading (solid, striped, or open), and color (red, green, or purple).[1]
 Each possible combination of features (e.g. a card with [three] [striped] [green] [diamonds]) appears as a card precisely once in the deck.